joakimkistowski/HTTP-Load-Generator/README.md

 We provide a **IPowerCommunicator** interface in the _tools.descartes.dlim.httploadgenerator.power_ package.
 Implement your own power daemon communicator against this interface.
 The _TMCTLDCommunicator_ can be used as an example implementation.

 To start the HTTP Load Generator with your power communicator, add it to the classpath and then specify the fully quailified class name of your communicator using the _-c_ switch of the HTTP Load Generator in director mode.
 Use the _-p_ switch to specify the network address of your power daemon.
+You may enter multiple, comma separated (no whitespeces!), addresses.
+If you do, the director will instantiate a power communicator for each of those addresses and log its results in a separate column.

 Example: